DianQK/RxTodo/README.md

 Philisophy
 ----------

-* View doesn't have control flow.
-View cannot modify the data.
-View only knows how to map the data.
+* ViewController doesn't have control flow.
+ViewController cannot modify the data.
+ViewController only knows how to map the data.

     **Bad**

     ```swift
     viewModel.title
-        .map { $0 + "!" } // Bad: View should not modify the data
+        .map { $0 + "!" } // Bad: ViewController should not modify the data
         .bindTo(self.titleLabel)
     ```

     **Good**

     ```swift
     viewModel.title
         .bindTo(self.titleLabel)
     ```

-* View doesn't know what ViewModel does.
-View can only communicate to ViewModel about what View did.
+* ViewController doesn't know what ViewModel does.
+ViewController can only communicate to ViewModel about what View did.

     **Bad**